cpjk/canary/docs/getting-started.md

   model: Team
 ```

-with this override it will perform authorization check for the `:handle_event` stage hook using `socket.assigns.current_member` as a subject.
+With this override, the authorization check for the `:handle_event` stage hook will use `socket.assigns.current_member` as the subject.
 <!-- tabs-close -->

 ### Different error handler

-If you want to override global Canary error handler you can override one of the functions `:not_found_handler` and `:unauthorized_handler`
+If you want to override the global Canary error handler, you can override one of the functions: `:not_found_handler` or `:unauthorized_handler`.

 <!-- tabs-open -->
 ### Conn Plugs